lydiacupery/TechBash2020-Data-with-Attributes-Changing-Overtime/README.md

 # Representing and Accessing Data That Changes Over Time

-Thanks to everyone who attended this session.
-Info Below:
+Thanks to everyone who attended this session!
+Resources are below:

 ## Description
 This talk answers the question “What’s a clean way to represent data that changes over time?”
 How could one best model a loan with a variable interest rate?
 The fluctuating price of one's favorite cereal?